ztyyLV/web-twain-docs/info/schedule/Stable.md

 #### Optimized Android Service for document scanning from Android devices
-- The Android service is available on the <a href="https://play.google.com/store/apps/details?id=com.dynamsoft.mobilescan" target="_blank">Google Play Store</a>.
+- The <a href="https://demo.dynamsoft.com/DWT/Resources/dist/DynamsoftServiceSetup.apk" target="_blank">Android service</a> is available now. <!--Google Play Store.-->
 - Expanded the capabilities of the Android platform. <!--See the APIs supported on Android service. -->

 #### Remote Scan